acatl/datafixture.js/README.md

 if `numberOfResults` is == 0 it possible output an object. if > 0 it possible output an array of objects.

+# Examples

-# Generate a object with a randomly set numeric property
+## Generate a object with a randomly set numeric property

 ```js
 var template = {